whoischirag/Quiz-App/README.md

 5. Finally, run the last command to run the app on server `npm start`

-after this command the will start and you see a message on your terminal
+ this command  will start and you see a message on your terminal

 *server is up and running on port 3000*